curl/everything-curl/sourcecode-contributing.md

     [separate the above single line from the rest with an empty line]

-    [full description, no wider than 72 columns that describe as much as possible as to why this change is made, and possibly what things it fixes and everything else that is related]
+    [full description, no wider than 72 columns that describes as much as possible as to why this change is made, and possibly what things it fixes and everything else that is related]